Intro Reproducible Research in R

 - The UofTCoders Intro to R course for Ecology students.

-The Danish Diabetes and Endocrinology Academy has hosted, organized, and sponsored running this course to researchers in Denmark versions multiple times.
+The Danish Diabetes and Endocrinology Academy has hosted, organized, and sponsored running this workshop to researchers in Denmark versions multiple times.
 A huge thanks to them for their involvement, support, and sponsorship!
 Both Steno Diabetes Center Aarhus and Aarhus University are employers of Luke Johnston and Daniel Witte (the initial founders and creators).